open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 `Enrich` option is specific to this instrumentation, and is provided to get access to `SqlCommand` object.

-### RecordException
+### RecordException - .NET & .NET Core only

-This option, available on .NET Core only, can be set to instruct the instrumentation to record SqlExceptions as Activity [events](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/exceptions.md).
+This option can be set to instruct the instrumentation to record SqlExceptions as Activity [events](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/exceptions.md).

 The default value is `false` and can be changed by the code like below.